GENI-NSF/geni-tools/README-lib.txt

 Further examples can be found in the GENI Control Framework distribution in the GENI Clearinghouse and GENI Aggregate Manager implementations.
+This includes examples of creating and verifying credentials.